raspberrypilearning/getting-started-with-the-sense-hat/en/step_8.md

 ## Sensing the environment

-The Sense HAT has a set of environmental sensors for detecting the surrounding conditions; it can detect pressure, temperature, and humidity.
+The Sense HAT has a set of environmental sensors for detecting the surrounding conditions; it can measure pressure, temperature, and humidity.

 [[[rpi-sensehat-pressure]]]